romeoflute/Guidomia-SwiftUI/Readme.md

 ## Discussion

 Aside from meeting the requirements of the coding challenge, I focused on using techniques including dependency injection, protocol oriented programming, decoupling of dependencies that facilitate unit testing.
 I have come to value unit testing because, as Jon Reid [observed](https://qualitycoding.org), a "robust suite of unit tests acts as a safety harness, giving you [courage](https://www.theverge.com/2016/9/7/12838024/apple-iphone-7-plus-headphone-jack-removal-courage) to make bold changes."
 In nuts-and-bolts terms, dependency injection makes objects testable by isolating dependencies and side effects.
 Guidomia's unit-test coverage is above 90%.
+I have also included UI testing.

 Guidomia demonstrates Swift concurrency features [concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md).
 I made use of MainActor, async, and await syntax.